jncraton/connectiongrammar/readme.md

 The `spacialgrammar` package provides a way to interact with spacial grammars in a Python environment.

+The field computational design synthesis involves using computer algorithm to create designs to meet a set of engineering requirements.
+There are many tools and algorithms available to aid in computational design synthesis[5].
+Generative grammars are one broad class of solutions to this problem.

 Grammars can be designed to fill space in various ways.
 This package is particularly well suited for managing interconnected objects in 3D space.

 The system operates in two parts.
 A context-free grammar serves to model possible interconnections between sub-objects.
 While context-free grammars are suitable for modelling possible connections, they do not have a concept of global state and cannot "see" the rest of the generated shape.
 A second layer fitness function, modeling a user-defined ruleset, is required to generate graphs that adhere to specific global parameters.
 This is similar to the methods used in other work [1][2].
 In the case of simple interconnected shapes, a 3D collision space is a suitable fitness function to ensure a physically valid shape.
 Additional rules can be added to this layer to ensure that a generated shape is suitable in other ways.
 For example, rules could be added for thermal disipation to model behavior of various shapes for use as a heat exchanger.